This year, reproduction vintage Christmas decor is HOT at the stores. All of a sudden the stuff we love is going mainstream.

 Where To Buy Reproductions:

-Etsy is a GREAT place to find these types of wreaths at all price points.
-One of my favorite sellers is Kitschmas Wonderland who's wreaths are jam packed with both new and vintage ornaments and a whole lot of whimsy.
+Of course, Etsy is a GREAT place to find these types of wreaths using ORIGINAL vintage ornaments.
+One of my favorite sellers is Kitschmas Wonderland whose wreaths are jam-packed with both new and vintage ornaments and a whole lot of whimsy.

 Blow Molds